 TF38 continued to exist, with a handful of ships assigned, for two reasons.
 One was to confuse the Japanese, and the other for planning purposes when not in operational use.
 The same became true of Task Force 58.

-‘Jamboree’ was carried out by Mitscher’s Task Force 58.
+'Jamboree' was carried out by Mitscher’s TF58.
 Ahead of the surface ships, the submarines Sterlet, Pomfret, Piper, Trepang, Bowfin, Sennet, Lagarto and Haddock were deployed along the approach route to locate and sink Japanese patrol boats.

 TF58 departed Ulithi atoll on 10 February, completed exercises off Tinian island two days later, and refuelled from an underway replenishment group on 14 February 1.
 By day TG58.5 operated mostly with TG58.2.
 Ahead of TF58’s advance, four Japanese patrol boats had been sunk by the submarines, and six more were then sunk by a patrol line of destroyers (Haynsworth, Barton, Ingraham, Moale, Dortch and Waldron) advancing in front of the task force.
 The approach then moved forward without any major problem except damage to Ingram and Barton in a collision.

 On 16 February, 145 miles (235 km) to the south-east of Tokyo, the carriers launched first their fighters to eliminate the Japanese defences in the air and on the ground, and then their bombers to attack, in particular, aircraft factories in the Tokyo area.
 The attacks were seriously impeded by the poor weather, however.